shammun/clim_680_hw/index.md

 **Null Hypothesis (H0)**: Differences between the mean temperature in positive IOD and the mean temperature in neutral IOD is zero
 **Alternative Hypothesis (H1)**: There is a difference between these two temperatures.

-We will test the hypothesis using a two-sided test, based on the Student's t-Test, for the null hypothesis that 2 independent samples have identical average (expected) values.
+We will test the hypothesis using a two-sided test based on the Student's t-Test, for the null hypothesis that two independent samples have identical average (expected) values.
 This test assumes that the populations have identical variances by default.

-The following plot (and the accompanying code) shows the locations where the value of t-Test is statistically significant or where P-value is less than 0.05 [Notebook3](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).
+The following plot (and the accompanying code) shows the locations where the value of t-Test is statistically significant or where the P-value is less than 0.05 [Notebook3](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).

 <!-- Toggle Button for Image 10 -->
 <button onclick="toggleVisibility('image10', 'code10')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">